Mikaelnotfound/challenger-rocketseat-backend/README.md

     ```bash
     npm install
     ```
-3. Create a `.env` file based on the `.env.example` file and fill in the environment variables.
+3. Copy .env.example to .env and .env.test.example to .env.test.
+Then, fill in the required environment variables in both files.

 ### Running the Application